When It May Be Time to Seek Relationship Counseling

 Sometimes, one party in the relationship might not want to go to therapy.
 Although this is common, it has some workarounds.
 You can talk to your partner about how you feel and the benefits you might get if you both attend therapy.

-If they still refuse to go, you can also get counseling on your own; working the issues from one side of the relationship can help improve your personal growth.
+If they still refuse to go to couples therapist, you can also get counseling on your own; working the issues from one side of the relationship can help improve your personal growth.
 The other partner might consider giving therapy a go if they see positive changes.
 You can always tell them that they can take the therapy sessions however they feel more comfortable.

 How Do You Know if Your Therapist is a Good Fit